I7-Examples/Bronze/docs/source.txt

 	repurpose the player. [* This horribly bureaucratic phrase is for the hint system: we have assigned the player some new goals, so it is necessary to change a few terms of the system in order to direct him more fruitfully.]

 The iron key is a passkey.
-It is in Storage.
+It is in Storage-Box.
 The iron key unlocks the iron cage.
 The description of the iron key is "The head of the key bears the image of a treasure chest."

-The feast is in Storage.
+The feast is in Storage-Box.
 The feast is edible.
 Understand "food" or "platter" or "considerable" as the feast.
 "A considerable [feast] is set out on a platter as big as a shield."
 The description of the feast is "A platter heaped with -- why, you must this time have woken the chefs of King Yggdram the Piscine: it is pickled whitefish and wilted greens, hot soup made from leviathan's bones, and other dishes you do not recognize, made of things that have not grown in this vicinity for many a year."
 Understand "whitefish" and "pickled" and "wilted" and "Greens" and "soup" and "dishes" and "dish" and "leviathan's" and "bones" as the feast.
 The scent of the feast is "troutlike aroma".

 Understand "feed [edible thing] to [someone]" as giving it to.
 Understand "feed [someone] [something edible]" as giving it to (with nouns reversed).

 Instead of eating the feast, say "You restrain yourself with difficulty."
 Instead of tasting the feast: say "You allow yourself a sip of the soup, which goes down warm and bracing.
 Jonah must not have had things as bad as he always let on."

-The candle is in Storage.
+The candle is in Storage-Box.
 The candle is lit.
 "The single [candle] blazes with many times more light than one light source ought to produce."
 The description of the candle is "Only apparently a single candle, but giving off a great deal of illumination."
 Understand "light" or "lighting" or "lamp" or "illumination" or "lights" or "candles" or "lamps" as the candle.
 Instead of burning the candle, say "Already taken care of."
 Instead of blowing the candle, say "After the trouble you took?"

 Instead of burning something when the player is not carrying the candle:
 	say "You don't even have a source of flame."

 The magic girdle is a grail.
 It is wearable.
-It is in storage.
+It is in Storage-Box.
 The description of the magic girdle is "It is the green girdle familiar to you from paintings here; a possession of Lucrezia's."
 After wearing the girdle: say "You put on the girdle, securing it around you.
 It fits unexpectedly well."

 Part 4 - Making Play More Friendly